rongkangw/tp/docs/DeveloperGuide.md

     4. Other incorrect delete commands to try: `deleteEvent`, `deleteEvent x`, `...` (where x is negative or larger than the list size)<br>
        Expected: Similar to previous.

+### Assigning a member to an event

+1. Assigning a member to an event

+    1. Prerequisites: Member to be assigned must exist in the member list.
+Event to be assigned to must exist in the event list.
+       Member must not have already been assigned to the event.
+Role(s) must exist for the event.

+    2. Test case: `assignEvent e/Welcome Party m/John Doe`
+       Expected: Single event page is shown with the updated member list.
+The assigned member has a 'Participant' tag on their member card.
+       Success message is shown in status message.

+    3. Test case: `assignEvent e/Welcome Party m/Jane Doe r/gamemaster`
+       Expected: Single event page is shown with the updated member list.
+The assigned member has a tag with the specified role(s) on their member card.
+       Success message is shown in status message.

+2. Assigning a member to an event they have already been assigned to

+    1. Prerequisites:  Member to be assigned must exist in the member list.
+Event to be assigned to must exist in the event list.
+       Member must have been assigned to the event.
+Role(s) must exist in the event.

+    2. Test case: `assignEvent e/Welcome Party m/John Doe`
+       Expected: No assignment occurs.
+Current page remains the same.
+Error details shown in status message.

+    3. Test case: `assignEvent e/Welcome Party m/Jane Doe r/facilitator`
+       Expected: No assignment occurs.
+Current page remains the same.
+Error details shown in status message.

 ### Saving data